Social Science Researchers

 Daily Tasks

-• Presents results of scientific research to sponsors, addresses conferences and publishes articles outlining the methodology and results of research undertaken.
+• Addresses conferences and publishes articles detailing the methodology and results of research undertaken.